-Funnily enough, our friendship was founded by “covering up” with make up; we met on a styled photoshoot and we’ve both gone on a similar journey in terms of our feelings about using make up.
+Funnily enough, our friendship was founded by “covering up” with make up.
+We met on a styled photoshoot and we’ve both gone on a similar journey in terms of our feelings about using make up.
 Makeup was Gina’s career of choice for almost eight years and Lea spent a number of years working the beauty counter at a well known retailer, in addition to having a few modelling gigs.
-We both recently discovered that our relationships with makeup had become toxic and, like all toxic relationships, they need to be removed.
+We both recently discovered that our relationships with makeup had become toxic.
+And, like all toxic relationships, they need to be removed.
+Are you hiding your real bare naked face?

 Have you been feeling the dark side to makeup?